Hurlstone Agricultural High School: Population

 The boarding school at sunset.
 Several dormitories, a kitchen, and dining room are visible.

 Enrolment at the school is dependent on selective examinations of Year 6 students from across the state.
 New students coming in later grades have to sit a similar exam.

+As of 2026, 934 students are enrolled at HAHS.

 Campus

 The school maintains a dairy with a milking herd of 38-45 cows and approximately 60 heifers, dry cows and calves.

 Hurlstone features a fully functional farm and a commercial dairy.
 Animals on the farm include: beef and dairy cattle, sheep, horses, pigs, and chickens.
 Clarke House is a heritage listed building which houses Hurlstone's memorabilia museum.

 The school also hosts a memorial forest and cairn on Roy Watts Road, past the boarding school.
 Established in 1950, it is believed to be Australia's first living war memorial, with a gum tree dedicated to each of the 600 students from the school who served in WWI and II.
 Currently, ANZAC and Remembrance Day ceremonies are held at the memorial forest.

 As part of the 2008 mini-budget, the New South Wales Government declared 140 hectares of the school to be surplus to educational needs and the land will be sold in 2011.
 However, due to a strong public protest against this action, an inquiry was led into process of selling approximately seven-eighths of the school.
 As a result, Mal Peters, the Inquiry Chair, recommended the school's agricultural sector to be upgraded in order to reflect current industry practice and standards due to it being an economic, wise and important public investment for the people of NSW as it supplies young scientists with the knowledge for the ever declining, but demanding agricultural sector of the world.

 In 2020 a new school called Hurlstone Agricultural High School was to open at Western Sydney University, Hawkesbury.
 The existing school in Glenfield would be renamed Roy Watts High School (after Hurlstone alumnus Roy Watts) and would remain fully selective but would no longer be an agricultural school.
 However, this decision was cancelled in December 2019.
 The farm land would have been converted to a new public school as well as housing and a shopping centre.